Flat-four engine: Engine balance

 The equal and opposing forces generated in a boxer-four engine result in perfect secondary balance (unlike the unbalanced vertical forces produced by inline-four engines).
 Boxer-four engines are therefore better suited to displacements above 2.0 L, since they do not require balance shafts to reduce the secondary vibration.

-In practice, each cylinder in a boxer engine is slightly offset from its opposing pair due to the distance between the crankpins along the crankshaft.
-This offset distance means that the equal and opposite forces from each cylinder pair produces a rocking couple.
-The resulting vibration is not usually high enough to require balance shafts.
+In a boxer engine, each cylinder is slightly offset from its opposing pair due to the distance between the crankpin journals.
+This offset gives rise to a slight rocking couple, but any resulting vibration is normally insufficient to require balance shafts.

-As per all four-stroke engines with four cylinder or less, the lack of overlap in the power strokes results in a pulsating delivery of torque to the flywheel, causing a torsional vibration along the crankshaft axis.
-If necessary, this vibration can be minimised using a harmonic damper.
+As with all four-stroke engines of four cylinders or fewer, the lack of overlap in the power strokes results in a pulsating delivery of torque to the flywheel, causing a torsional vibration along the crankshaft axis.
+Such vibration, if excessive, may be minimised using a harmonic damper.

 Exhaust manifold

 The typical firing order for a boxer-four engine is for the left bank of cylinders to ignite one after another, followed by the right bank of cylinders (or vice versa), with the firing interval evenly spaced at 180 degrees.
 Traditionally, the exhausts from the two cylinders on each bank were merged, with the resulting uneven exhaust pulses causing a characteristic "flat-four burble" exhaust sound.

 The other common exhaust configuration (such as used by Subaru since the mid-2000s) is to pair the cylinders with a firing interval offset of 360 degrees, in order to optimise the exhaust pulses.
 This configuration requires long exhaust manifolds, in order to pair the cylinders on opposite banks, and results in a less distinctive exhaust sound.